Gmail labels become Front tags

 When syncing, Front will show up to 500 tags in your personal sidebar, regardless of whether there is content in the tag, and retaining the original nesting structure.
 If you already have other tags added to your sidebar, then Front will show as many more as possible up to 500.
 The Gmail labels that don't get automatically added to your sidebar will be available in the tag menu for you to use.

-For team inboxes
+For shared inboxes

-If you apply a private tag to a message in a team inbox in Front, the message will not be labeled in Gmail.
+If you apply a private tag to a message in a shared inbox in Front, the message will not be labeled in Gmail.
 If you remove a label in Gmail that matches a private tag in Front, the private tag will not be removed.

 How tag sync works